leostanley1210/Chat_Room/README.md

 - **Login**: Enter your desired username to join the chatroom.
 - **Chat**: Send messages to other users in real-time.
 You will be notified when new users join or leave the chat.

-## License

-This project is licensed under the **Devops License**.
-You may use, modify, and distribute the software for personal, non-commercial use.
-Commercial use requires prior approval from the creator.

-For more details, see the [LICENSE](./License.md) file.

 ## Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve the project.